cydu-cloud/youtube-video-analyzer/README.md

 ### 4. Share with Coach
 ```
-• Generate a share URL with all your marks and notes
+• Copy a share URL with all your marks and notes
 • Coach can review remotely and add their observations
 • Discuss improvements in your next session
 ```

 ## 🎮 Controls Guide